Astrobotic's privately built moon lander suffers potentially crippling anomaly after launch

 "Unfortunately, an anomaly occurred, which prevented Astrobotic from achieving a stable sun-pointing orientation.
 The team is responding in real time as the situation unfolds and will be providing updates as data is obtained and analyzed."

 In addition, Astrobotic said, "the spacecraft battery is reaching operationally low levels."
-Commands were sent to re-orient the Peregrine to improve solar power generation but the spacecraft then entered a region of its orbit where communications were interrupted and the result of the maneuver was not immediately known.
+Commands were sent to re-orient the Peregrine to improve solar power generation, but the spacecraft then entered a region of its orbit where communications were interrupted.
+After contact was restored, engineers confirmed the spacecraft's solar arrays were oriented toward the sun and helping charge on-board batteries.

+"It appears the failure within the propulsion system is causing a critical loss of propellant.
+The team is working to try and stabilize this loss, but given the situation, we have prioritized maximizing the science and data we can capture.
+We are currently assessing what alternative mission profiles may be feasible at this time," the company said.

 "Flying to the surface of the moon and operating lunar missions is a very, very challenging business," Astrobotic CEO John Thornton said before launch.
 "Only about half of those missions have been successful, and most of those have been funded by superpowers. ...
 So that's a really, really big challenge, and we recognize that.
 Eyes wide open.